mahaa2006/Cognizant/Deepskilling/Week-4/Microservices/README.md

 5. **05** shows how authentication is centralized once you have multiple services.
 6. **06** shows how it all gets monitored and shipped to production with Docker/Kubernetes.

-## Author
-Kakumanu Venkata Sadwik — B.Tech CSE, VFSTR
+## Author—Bolisetty V N S K Mahalakshmi B.Tech CSE, VFSTR